 Tucked away at the back is a small slider, which mutes the microphone.
 It’s a bit fiddly, though, and given it’s at the back of the device, I wish it had been just a button instead of a slider.

 It may not look like it, but despite the fabric finish, the Google Home Mini has touch-sensitive controls.
 You tap the left of the device to turn the volume down; the right to turn the volume up.

 The top of the device is supposed to be touch-sensitive, too, but that doesn’t work any more.
 Apparently, a fault with the sensor tricked some units into thinking they were being touched when they weren’t, leading to those devices permanently listening for commands.
 That’s terrible for privacy, and as a result Google has permanently disabled the touch-sensitive top.

 That means the only physical controls are volume, and you’ll have to rely on your voice to pause or play or fast forward music.
 Not ideal.

 Google Home Mini – Features

-The Google Home Mini can do pretty much everything the big Google Home can do.
+The Google Home Mini can do pretty much everything the big Google Home can do – this is covered in more detail in the Google Assistant guide.
 You can, of course, just treat it as a Bluetooth speaker and use it to play songs from your phone, but that wouldn’t be making the most of its potential.

 It runs on Google Assistant, and you can use your voice to command it to do a whole lot of things.
 The most basic commands include setting alarms, making shopping lists and getting weather reports.
 It gets more interesting when you factor in smart home components, such as Philips Hue lightbulbs and Hive thermostats.
 It can also play music from a number of big-name services, such as Google Play Music, Spotify and TuneIn.